testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #draft`

 :white_check_mark:  **Do:** [Simple] While intercepting, store the outgoing req and assert on their schema and sometimes even the data.
 For example, when check email, also how [Why] Downside of interception and isolation, we sugar coat the reality .
 No matter how bad and even empty a request might be, the response will be successful.
-We hide the 3rd party validation and might discover in production [Advanced]
+We hide the 3rd party validation and might discover in production [Advanced] Don't be too specific, unless the tests checks specific data, the focus should be on a valid schema.
+Assertion has capabilities.
+Won't catch changes,

-One mitigation, is to detail the request properties and body.
-Example: mail without title.
-Don't be too specific.
-It's not white-box

 <br/>

-👀 &nbsp; **Alternatives:** Catch-all and rely on E2E test, too late to discover bugs  ❌ &nbsp; ; Run PACT tests as well - Good approach ✅&nbsp;;
+👀 &nbsp; **Alternatives:** Catch-all and rely on E2E test, too late to discover bugs  ❌ &nbsp; Run PACT tests as well - Good approach ✅&nbsp;;
 <br/>

 <details><summary>✏ <b>Code Examples</b></summary>